MBTiles Architecture & Limits

 raise ValueError(f"Missing required metadata keys: {missing}")

-# Verify tile data integrity
+# Verify tile data exists

 cur.execute("SELECT COUNT(*) FROM tiles")